Meet our team

 Becky Chaplin-Kramer, Ph.D.

 Becky is lead scientist for the Natural Capital Project, overseeing model development and application for the Freshwater and Terrestrial team.
+She also leads NatCap’s work with the private sector, informing sustainable sourcing decisions for commodity supply chains by assessing impacts to biodiversity and ecosystem services.
 Her own research investigates ecosystem services in agricultural systems, and how our working landscapes can be structured to enhance flows of benefits to and from agriculture.
-She is working with corporate partners to inform sustainable sourcing decisions for commodity supply chains by assessing impacts to biodiversity and ecosystem services.
-She is also on the steering committee for the Ecosystem Services and Resilience program in CGIAR’s Water Lands and Ecosystems initiative, and is guiding work to establish multi-functional landscape planning into agricultural development across Africa and Asia.
+She serves on the Technical Service Unit for Scenarios for the IPBES Global Assessment, and on steering committees for the Ecosystem Services Partnership and Group on Earth Observations Biodiversity Observation Network.
 Becky earned her PhD in Environmental Science, Policy and Management from University of California, Berkeley, and an MS and BS in Earth Systems from Stanford.

 James Douglass leads the Natural Capital Project’s software team which supports NatCap’s mission through ongoing tool maintenance, user support and ensuring a robust and stable software platform for the future of computation in ecosystem services and natural sciences.
 In his time at NatCap, James has contributed to the development of InVEST, RIOS and OPAL, a number of shared libraries and developer tools, and much of the software infrastructure that helps bring our tools to a broader audience.
 James’s engineering interests lie in the creative use of software to make it easier for users to tackle the real issues at hand and on the ground.
 He received his B.S. in Computer Science from St. Lawrence University.